 Cutting Tools For Sewing # 6: Thread Snips

-Thread snips are very small and easy to use cutting tool that help you quickly cut threads and make clean cuts each time.
+Thread snips are very small and easy-to-use cutting tools that help you quickly cut threads and make clean cuts each time.
 The thread snips usually have two blades about an inch long with some kind of a handle on one side and a sharp point at the end of it.
 You may have seen them used in a sewing class, or maybe you’ve even asked your grandma where she keeps her thread snips.

 It’s always good to have a pair of thread snips on your sewing table or near your machine.